oscarperez1985/Pewlett-Hackard-Analysis/README.md

 *Image 09: mentorship_eligibility titles table.*

 A total of 1,549 employees are eligible for the mentorship-eligibility program.
-This amount of personnel would definitely help to mitigate the impact of losing a big amount of the company's workforce.
-However, there are only 169 eligible senior engineers for the mentorship program while almost 26 thousand senior engineers are eligible for retirementm this is perhaps the most critical aspect to be addressed before the “silver tsunami” makes impact.
+This amount of personnel would help to mitigate the impact of losing a big amount of the company's workforce.
+However, there are only 169 eligible senior engineers for the mentorship program while almost 26 thousand senior engineers are eligible for retirement.
+This is perhaps the most critical aspect to be addressed before the “silver tsunami” makes its impact.